 in which long sticks are used instead of balls and the winner has the right

+to ride on his partner's back.
 Then the game would become very interesting

 for the spectator: often the cowherd, broad as a pancake, got astride the